andydunstall/figg/docs/client_protocolv2.md

 * Payload size: `uint32`
   * Size of the messge payload in bytes

-The payloads may include zero or more fields.
+The payloads contain zero or more fields.
 Variable size fields are encoded as `[]byte` and prefixed with a `uint32` containing its size.

-Integers and encoded in network byte order.
+Integers are encoded in network byte order.

 ### Messages
 #### ATTACH